Updated: Apr 15, 2021

 2020 has been a year fraught with political tensions, divisive rhetoric, and a desperate need for communication across partisan lines.
 As the election looms in front of us, drawn-out and further complicated by the COVID-19 pandemic, open communication can feel out of reach as tensions and anxieties rise across the nation.

-Yet, the majority of businesses have a range of political perspectives on their teams.
 Navigating partisan opinions in the workplace has never been more challenging as our political allegiance becomes increasingly tied to our moral convictions and core values.
-This moves us beyond dress codes or policies that minimize use of slogans or images to thinking about how we cultivate true collaboration, respect and communication in our teams.
+This moves us beyond dress codes or policies that minimize the use of slogans or images to thinking about how we cultivate true collaboration, respect, and communication in our teams.

-Integrative Inquiry was founded to help address the fundamentals of organization culture and much of our work focuses on developing our facilitation and communication skills in times of conflict.
+Integrative Inquiry was founded to help address the fundamentals of organizational culture and much of our work focuses on developing our facilitation and communication skills in times of conflict.

-Regardless of the outcome of the election this year, these divisions will not disappear.
+These divisions are unlikely to disappear anytime soon.
 It’s imperative that we create policies to foster psychological safety and that we equip our managers and leadership to navigate these challenges more smoothly.

 5 Strategies to Help Navigate Political Divides in the Workplace: